-Cast from Google Cast-enabled apps to the TV
+Cast video from Chromecast-enabled apps to your TV

-- You must be running the latest version of the Google Cast-enabled app.
-You can always double check that you are on the latest version by visiting the Google Store or Apple App Store and checking for any app updates.
+- You must be running the latest version of the Chromecast-enabled app.
+You can always double check that you are on the latest version by visiting the Google Play Store or Apple App Store and checking for any app updates.

-- Touch the device you'd like to cast to.
+- Tap the device you'd like to cast to.